 External engagement also occurs through regulatory consultation processes with local governments and community groups, including indigenous peoples.

-Beyond this, dedicated in-field human rights engagement takes place under our series of site-level HRIAs.
-These are organized around the level of risk or impact posed by each site (as determined by the 2014 Corporate HRIA) and/or practical considerations.
+Beyond this, dedicated in-field human rights engagement takes place under site-level HRIA process.
+These are organized around the level of risk or impact posed by each site as well as other practical considerations.

 Key criteria for identifying stakeholders to engage as part of our series of site-level HRIAs include the following:

 - The likelihood that a stakeholder's human rights might be undermined by our business activities and/or relationships (as well as the degree of potential severity of such an impact)

 - The severity of any negative impacts linked to our business and/or relationships that have undermined a stakeholder's human rights

 - The specific vulnerability of certain stakeholders to negative human rights impacts linked to our business and/or relationships

 - The degree to which a stakeholder is either unwilling or unable to use conventional grievance mechanisms (whether public or linked to Freeport-McMoRan) to raise human rights concerns

 - The degree to which stakeholders are able to provide insight into the existence and/or nature of any negative human rights impacts our business and/or relationships have on themselves, their communities and/or third-parties